BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Results and Discussion

+The performance of the ICT bi-encoder model is surprisingly low on Natural Questions (NQ) and HotpotQA datasets, which may be due to the complexity of these datasets.
+Both datasets are derived from the Question Answering task.
+Questions might be very distant regarding lexical similarity from the retrieved documents, and the ICT task is an insufficient approach in this case.
+For those datasets, a deeper understanding of provided text is essential.

-The results of the re-ranker models show a significant improvement over BM25 lexical matching, which means neural cross-encoders can re-arrange retrieval results into a better pertinence ranking.
-Only in the case of the ArguAna dataset, the performance of re-ranker models, except ColBERT, is lower than BM25 results.
-The goal of the IR task in ArguAna dataset is to retrieve a counterargument to a given argument.
-This may not be intuitive for re-ranker models, as the meanings of compared sentences differ.
-For that reason, actually lower performance on this task may point to the better model in terms of text comprehension.
+The results of the reranker models show a significant improvement over BM25 lexical matching, which means neural cross-encoders can re-arrange retrieval results into a better pertinence ranking.
+Only in the case of the ArguAna and Touche-2020 datasets, the performance of reranker models, is lower than BM25 results.
+The objective of the IR task in the ArguAna dataset is to find a counterargument for a provided argument.
+This might not be straightforward for reranker models, given the difference in the meanings of the sentences being compared.
+Consequently, a lower performance in this task might actually indicate a superior model in terms of text comprehension.
+Similarly, the Touche-2020 dataset focuses on locating arguments related to a specific topic and might also include counterarguments to the thesis in the query.

-The sequence-to-sequence T5 models express a slight improvement over BERT-based re-rankers on most datasets, but there are cases where we can notice a significant drop in performance.
+The sequence-to-sequence T5 models express a slight improvement over BERT-based rerankers on most datasets, but there are cases where we can notice a significant drop in performance.
 We believe that, in the case of ArguAna dataset, the reason for the diminished performance can be attributed to the heightened sensitivity of sequence-to-sequence models to differences in semantic meaning between arguments and counterarguments, as previously mentioned.
-Furthermore, the results on Quora dataset are worse after re-ranking than BM25, indicating that the task is not inherently intuitive for this T5 model class after fine-tuning on MS MARCO, particularly in contrast to HerBERT-based re-rankers.
-Also, T5-large model achieves the best performance on all CQDupstack subsets, except english, as shown in Table~\ref{tab:cqadupstack}.
+Furthermore, the results on Quora dataset are worse after re-ranking than BM25, indicating that the task is not inherently intuitive for this T5 model class after fine-tuning on MS MARCO, particularly in contrast to HerBERT-based rerankers.
+Also, T5-large model achieves the best performance on all CQDupstack subsets, except English, as shown in Table~\ref{tab:cqadupstack}.